d-guo/danielguo.dev_old/_posts/2019-12-24-propositional_logic.md

 Then we will go through a couple fun exercises and proofs about the language we have constructed to gain more understanding.

 ### Set of Symbols
 We start with some set of symbols.
+Intuitively, these are like the letters of our language; they are the alphabet upon which we can use to write out sentences.
 Don't worry about what they mean for now (also ignore the "Intuitive Purpose" column); we'll get to that later.
 We choose the following

 | Symbol | Intuitive Purpose |
 |:-|:-|